danilocandido/danilocandido.github.io/_posts/2018-12-04-active-record-self-join.markdown

 <blockquote class="imgur-embed-pub" lang="en" data-id="kRcszOn"><a href="//imgur.com/kRcszOn">View post on imgur.com</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

-You can see and run the whole project on [GitHub - ClickFile](https://github.com/danilocandido/click-file)
+You can see and run the whole project with specs on [GitHub - ClickFile](https://github.com/danilocandido/click-file)

 ## References
 [Check this project on GitHub](https://github.com/danilocandido/click-file)